XueningD65/APS360_project/README.md

 # APS360_project
 A project for APS 360 course in University of Toronto.

+For more project management details, please look at the Wiki Page.

 ## Libraries Included
 ```
 conda install -c conda-forge pillow